Globski/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - **Iteration**: Use loops to iterate over sets and dictionaries.
 For sets, you can use the `for` loop; for dictionaries, you can iterate over keys, values, or items.

+- **Why Python programming is awesome**: Python is appreciated for its simplicity, readability, and versatility, making it an excellent choice for both beginners and experienced developers.

+- **What are sets and how to use them**: Sets are unordered collections of unique elements.
+You can create a set using curly braces or the `set()` function, and they are useful for eliminating duplicates.

+- **Most common methods of sets and how to use them**: Common set methods include `add()`, `remove()`, `discard()`, and `union()`, which help you manage and perform operations on sets.

+- **When to use sets versus lists**: Use sets when you need to store unique items and do not require order.
+Use lists when order matters or when you need to allow duplicate items.

+- **How to iterate over a set**: You can iterate over a set using a `for` loop, which allows you to access each unique element in the set.

+- **What are dictionaries and how to use them**: Dictionaries are unordered collections of key-value pairs.
+You can create a dictionary using curly braces or the `dict()` function, and they are ideal for associating data.

+- **When to use dictionaries versus lists or sets**: Use dictionaries when you need to associate values with unique keys.
+Use lists for ordered collections and sets for collections of unique items.

+- **What is a key in a dictionary**: A key is a unique identifier in a dictionary that maps to a specific value, allowing you to retrieve or update the value associated with that key.

+- **How to iterate over a dictionary**: You can iterate over a dictionary using a `for` loop, accessing keys, values, or both using methods like `items()`, `keys()`, and `values()`.

+- **What is a lambda function**: A lambda function is a small, anonymous function defined with the `lambda` keyword, often used for short, throwaway functions.

+- **What are the map, reduce, and filter functions**:
+  - **Map** applies a function to each item in an iterable, returning a new iterable with the results.
+  - **Reduce** (from the `functools` module) cumulatively applies a function to the items of an iterable, reducing it to a single value.
+  - **Filter** creates a new iterable containing only the items that satisfy a specified condition.

 # Tasks

 0. **Squared simple**